Skip to Content

 Step 1: Ensure Your Tile Saw Is On A Stable Surface

 Ensuring that your tile saw is on a suitable surface is crucial.
-Ensure you have enough open space to move your arms and steady the saw.
+Ensure you have enough space to move your arms and steady the saw.
 If your surface is unstable enough, you could injure yourself or damage your stone.

 Step 2: Ensure Your Saw Has Water